Am0rphous/Awesome/Gaming On Linux.md

 <br>

 ## 1. OS dedicated for gaming
+- [ChimeraOS](https://chimeraos.org) - ChimeraOS is an operating system that provides an out of the box couch gaming experience.
+After installation, boot directly into Steam Big Picture and start playing your favorite games.
+If you want Steam in your living room, you want ChimeraOS.
 - [Drauger OS](https://draugeros.org/)
 - [Lakka](http://www.lakka.tv/) - Lakka is a lightweight RetroArch distribution designed for small, less powerful machines.
 Single-board computers like the Raspberry Pi are perfect for Lakka.
 - [SteamOS](https://store.steampowered.com/steamos) - SteamOS is the primary operating system for the Steam Machine gaming platform by Valve.
 It is based on the Debian distribution of Linux.